 Jewish Pioneer Families

-The project drew up a list of some two dozen families that had considerable impact on the economic, social, and political life of New Mexico.
-Limitations of time, money, and staff narrowed the list to thirteen studies, a few of which combined related families.
+The project drew up a list of approximately two dozen families that had considerable impact on the economic, social, and political life of New Mexico.
+Due to time and money constraints, the project focused on fourteen studies, some of which combined related families.
 Subsequently, additional funds were secured to undertake an additional study that focused on prominent Albuquerque families, which had not been adequately covered in the earlier studies.

 Project volunteers received special training in oral history interview techniques, and they interviewed descendants of these pioneer families.
 In addition, the descendants provided family photos and documents, which were included in the taped interviews or copied for NMJHS files.
 Originally, the interviews were videotaped.
 In 2018 the video tapes were converted to a format that allowed NMJHS to post these interviews on our website thereby providing greater public access to these invaluable histories.
 Funding for this project was provided by the New Mexico Historical Records and Advisory Board.

 To disseminate the information more widely, several scholars were enlisted to write brief histories of the families studied, based on the interviews, books, articles, and additional research.
 These were published in booklet form between 2005 and 2008 with last pamphlet, “Four Alsatian Families Shape Albuquerque” in 2015.

 Currently, these written materials reside in the New Mexico Jewish Historical Collection at the State Records and Archives Center in Santa Fe, which is accessible to scholars and family members.
 Copies of the interviews have also been deposited at the Southwest Collection at the University of New Mexico’s Zimmerman Library.